lsst/LDM-PMT/index.rst

 Baseline Long-term Plan
 -----------------------

-Planning Packages, together with Milestones form the *Baseline Plan*.
+Planning packages, together with Milestones form the *Baseline Plan*.
 The plan is under change control.

 The plan is stable, any change to the plan, including changing scope, cost or schedule must be approved by the appropriete change control body:

-* Change Control Board approval for any non-trivial change to Planning Package or Level 1 and Level 2 milestones
+* Change Control Board approval for any non-trivial change to a planning package or Level 1 and Level 2 milestone

 * DM's TCT approval for Level 3 milestones